jaco9419/C-Plus-Plus/README.md

 This is an educative repository to practice C++.
 It may include concepts and small projects.
 Concepts are ordered from last to first.
 Most of this information is taken directly from Codecadem's C++ learning course.

+## 14) Class Members
+An empty class is pretty useless.
+Classes are designed to bring together related information and functionality — time to add stuff inside!

+Components of a class are called class members.
+Just like you can get a string’s length using .length(), you can access class members using the dot operator (object.class_member).

+There are two types of class members:

+Attributes, also known as member data, consist of information about an instance of the class.<br>
+Methods, also known as member functions, are functions that you can use with an instance of the class.
+We use a . before method names to distinguish them from regular functions.<br>
+We encapsulate — or enclose for simpler user access — attributes and methods in a class like this:

+<pre><code>class City {

+  // attribute
+  int population;

+// we'll explain 'public' later
+public:
+  // method
+  void add_resident() {
+    population++;
+  }

+};</code></pre>

+Unless we have a mostly empty class, it’s common to split function declarations from definitions.
+We declare methods inside the class (in a header), then define the methods outside the class (in a .cpp file of the same name).

+How can we define methods outside a class?
+We can do this using ClassName:: before the method name to indicate its class like this:

+<pre><code>int City::get_population() {
+  return population;
+}</code></pre>

+Unlike with regular functions, we need to include the header file in the .cpp file where we define the methods.

+Note: We must declare a method inside the class if we want to define it outside.

+music.cpp

+<pre><code>#include < iostream>
+#include "song.hpp"

+int main() {

+}</code></pre>

+song.hpp

+<pre><code>#include < string>

+// add the Song class here:
+class Song {
+  std::string title;

+  public:
+    void add_title(std::string new_title);
+    std::string get_title();
+};</code></pre>

+song.cpp

+<pre><code>#include "song.hpp"

+// add Song method definitions here: void Song::add_title(std::string new_title) {
+  title = new_title;
+};

+std::string Song::get_title() {
+  return title;
+};</code></pre>

 ## 13) Function Templates
 So how do we implement templates with actual code?
 Unlike regular functions, templates are entirely created in header files.